Protect Yourself with UIM Coverage

 - 16% percent of Washington’s drivers carry no insurance.
 In other words, every 6th driver on the road is uninsured – and if one of them hits you, they will have no coverage to pay for the property damage or injuries that they may cause you.

 - An additional, unknown number of drivers carries insurance, but they fail to carry enough to cover a serious injury claim.

 - In Washington, an auto insurance policy must provide, at a minimum, the following basic types and amounts of coverage:

 - $25,000 per person for injuries suffered in an accident.

 - $50,000 per accident if more than one person is injured.

 Translate these numbers into real life: State law requires drivers to carry only enough insurance to cover a minor surgery and, maybe, one night in a hospital.
 And only enough to do this for up to two people.
 Damage to the vehicle would only be covered up to $10,000 – not enough to cover a fairly new SUV or sedan.

 Imagine a family of four in a Chevy Tahoe getting hit at 60 mph on the freeway by a driver who dutifully carries state minimum liability limits….
 It’s not hard to see that this coverage wouldn’t be enough.

-Watch this video by the Insurance Information Institute:
+Watch this video from the Insurance Information Institute